Can anyone join the Union? Do I need a degree?

 Once we have checked the payment info is set up correctly, we will confirm your membership and give you access to the Members' Area.
 This means you can download your insurance documents, as well as accessing free workshops and resources exclusive to members of the Scottish Artists Union.
 We will also send out your Welcome Pack, which includes your Membership Badge and Card.
 The time this all takes, really depends on how quickly you set up your payment details.

-We aim to complete your application in 7 days, if you need this done any quicker, let us know.
+We aim to complete your application in 7 days.
 If you are paying your fees by cheque, we will need to wait until your payment clears our account before confirming your membership.

 Can I get a receipt to prove my membership?